 It’s crucial to establish a good working relationship with your printer, like the team at West Press.
 Your printer will be able to tell you whether your cuts are possible and how much it will cost.
 Your printer might have a few ideas or examples for how to tweak your design so the cuts can be as effective as possible.

-Budget and reusability: Using custom die cuts will increase the cost, mostly from having plates created.
-However, these custom plates can also be reused.
+Budget and reusability: Using custom die cuts will increase the cost, mostly from having the die created.
+However, these custom dies can also be reused.
 You have to consider whether the investment in custom die cuts is worth the increase in cost for your project.
-You also have to figure out whether you’ll be able to recoup the price of your custom plates by reusing the same cuts on future projects.
+You also have to figure out whether you’ll be able to recoup the price of your custom die by reusing the same cuts on future projects.

 Using a template: Ask your printer for instructions on how to indicate die cut areas on the template.
 Some printers want you to mark these areas in a specific color, others want you to add them on a separate layer, and some will require both.